alansarco/appdev-project/README.md

 This project will serve as our final prject for the course subject APPLICATION DEVELOPMENT for this academic year 2021-2022 during second semester.

-### All the files must be keep in a keep in one folder and place it in xampp/htdocs/Test directory
-## Be sure to have xampp server installed in your PC

-## Output

 ![](readmeImg.png)